-Dalmine, an Italian subsidiary of Tenaris, received on December 24, 2012 a tax assessment from the Italian tax authorities related to allegedly omitted withholding tax on dividend payments made in 2007.
-The assessment, which was for an estimated amount of EUR297 million (approximately \$339 million), comprising principal, interest and penalties, was appealed with the first-instance tax court in Milan.
-In February 2014, the first-instance tax court issued its decision on this tax assessment, partially reversing the assessment and lowering the claimed amount to approximately EUR9 million (approximately \$10.3 million), including principal, interest and penalties.
+Dalmine, an Italian subsidiary of Tenaris, received on December 24, 2012, a tax assessment from the Italian tax authorities related to allegedly omitted withholding tax on dividend payments made in 2007.
+The assessment, which was for an estimated amount of EUR297 million (approximately \$351 million), comprising principal, interest and penalties, was appealed with the first-instance tax court in Milan.
+In February 2014, the first-instance tax court issued its decision on this tax assessment, partially reversing the assessment and lowering the claimed amount to approximately EUR9 million (approximately \$10.6 million), including principal, interest and penalties.
 On October 2, 2014, the Italian tax authorities appealed against the second-instance tax court decision on the 2007 assessment.
 On June 12, 2015, the second-instance tax court accepted Dalmine's defense arguments and rejected the appeal by the Italian tax authorities, thus reversing the entire 2007 assessment and recognizing that the dividend payment was exempt from withholding tax.
 The Italian tax authorities have appealed the second-instance tax court decision before the Supreme Court.

 On December 24, 2013, Dalmine received a second tax assessment from the Italian tax authorities, based on the same arguments as those in the first assessment, relating to allegedly omitted withholding tax on dividend payments made in 2008 - the last such distribution made by Dalmine.
 Dalmine appealed the assessment with the first-instance tax court in Milan.
 On January 27, 2016, the first-instance tax court rejected Dalmine's appeal.
-This first-instance ruling, which held that Dalmine is required to pay an amount of EUR225 million (approximately \$257 million), including principal, interest and penalties, contradicts the first and second-instance tax court rulings in connection with the 2007 assessment.
-Dalmine obtained the suspension of the interim payment that would have been due, based on the first-instance decision, through the filing with the tax authorities of a bank guarantee, and appealed the January 2016 ruling with the second-instance tax court.
-The hearing in the second instance tax court has been called on September 25, 2017.
+This first-instance ruling, which held that Dalmine is required to pay an amount of EUR225 million (approximately \$266 million), including principal, interest and penalties, contradicts the first and second-instance tax court rulings in connection with the 2007 assessment.
+Dalmine obtained the suspension of the interim payment that would have been due, based on the first-instance decision, through the filing with the tax authorities of a bank guarantee of EUR175 million (approximately \$206), and appealed the January 2016 ruling with the second-instance tax court.
+The hearing in the second instance tax court, which was initially scheduled to be held in September 2017, was postponed at the request of the parties.

-Tenaris continues to believe that Dalmine has correctly applied the relevant legal provisions and based on, among other things, the tax court decisions on the 2007 assessment and the opinion of legal counsel, Tenaris believes that it is not probable that the ultimate resolution of either the 2007 or the 2008 tax assessment will result in a material obligation.
+Tenaris continues to believe that Dalmine has correctly applied the relevant legal provisions and based on, among other things, the tax court decisions on the 2007 assessment and the opinion of legal counsel, Tenaris believes that it is not probable that the ultimate resolution of either the 2007 or the 2008 tax assessment will result in a material additional obligation.